duckdb/pg_duckdb/CONTRIBUTING.md

 * Submitting changes to an open pull request will move it to 'draft' state.
 * Pull requests will get a complete run on the main repo CI only when marked as 'ready for review' (via Web UI, button on bottom right).

-## Nightly CI

-* Packages creation and long running tests will be performed during a nightly run
-* On your fork you can trigger long running tests (NightlyTests.yml) for any branch following information from https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow

 ## Building

 * To build the project, run `make`.
-* To build the project for debugging, run `make debug`.
-* To build optional components, use the flags defined in the Makefile, e.g. to build the ODBC driver, run `BUILD_ODBC=1 make`.
-* For parallel builds, you can use the [Ninja](https://ninja-build.org/) build system: `GEN=ninja make`.
-  * The default number of parallel processes can lock up the system depending on the CPU-to-memory ratio.
-If this happens, restrict the maximum number of build processes: `CMAKE_BUILD_PARALLEL_LEVEL=4 GEN=ninja make`.
-  * Without using Ninja, build times can still be reduced by setting `CMAKE_BUILD_PARALLEL_LEVEL=$(nproc)`.

 ## Testing

-* Unit tests can be written either using the sqllogictest framework (`.test` files) or in C++ directly.
-We **strongly** prefer tests to be written using the sqllogictest framework.
-Only write tests in C++ if you absolutely need to (e.g. when testing concurrent connections or other exotic behavior).
-* Documentation for the testing framework can be found [here](https://duckdb.org/dev/testing).
+* Tests use standard regression tests for Postgres extensions.
+To run tests, run `make installcheck`.
 * Write many tests.
 * Test with different types, especially numerics, strings and complex nested types.
 * Try to test unexpected/incorrect usage as well, instead of only the happy path.
-* `make unit` runs the **fast** unit tests (~one minute), `make allunit` runs **all** unit tests (~one hour).
 * Make sure **all** unit tests pass before sending a PR.
-* Slower tests should be added to the **all** unit tests.
-You can do this by naming the test file `.test_slow` in the sqllogictests, or by adding `[.]` after the test group in the C++ tests.
-* Look at the code coverage report of your branch and attempt to cover all code paths in the fast unit tests.
-Attempt to trigger exceptions as well.
-It is acceptable to have some exceptions not triggered (e.g. out of memory exceptions or type switch exceptions), but large branches of code should always be either covered or removed.
-* DuckDB uses GitHub Actions as its continuous integration (CI) tool.
+* pg_duckdb uses GitHub Actions as its continuous integration (CI) tool.
 You also have the option to run GitHub Actions on your forked repository.
 For detailed instructions, you can refer to the [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).
-Before running GitHub Actions, please ensure that you have all the Git tags from the duckdb/duckdb repository.
-To accomplish this, execute the following commands `git fetch <your-duckdb/duckdb-repo-remote-name> --tags` and then
-`git push --tags` These commands will fetch all the git tags from the duckdb/duckdb repository and push them to your forked repository.
-This ensures that you have all the necessary tags available for your GitHub Actions workflow.

 ## Formatting